-Where to Sail in the Greek Islands
+Your complete guide to sailing the Greek Islands

-We’re super excited to share with you a three-part blog series about the Greek Islands, its wind patterns and itinerary recommendations from Master mariner, Julian Blatchley.
-Julian has sailed the Greek islands since the 1980s, when he chartered a sailboat out of Alimos Marina, Athens, and slightly over-stayed, returning home in 2014.
+We’re super excited to share with you a three-part blog series about sailing the Greek Islands, its wind patterns and itinerary recommendations from Master mariner, Julian Blatchley.
+Julian has sailed the Greek Islands since the 1980s, when he chartered a sailboat out of Alimos Marina, Athens, and slightly over-stayed, returning home in 2014.

 He worked as a charter and delivery skipper for six years and sailed a number of his own boats in Greece.
 He has contributed to sailing guides for Greek waters and is the author of two light-hearted books on the pitfalls of sailing in Greece, ‘Adjacent to the Argonauts’ and ‘The Trojan Walrus’.
 He continues to sail the islands in his 45ft Starrett sloop and has shared his knowledge with us below.

 Think of Greece and I expect it brings to mind white churches with boldly colored domes, biblical houses, ruggedly arid islands, classical ruins and ancient soldiers.
 Your mind wanders to tavernas serving ouzo, Greek salad and moussaka, or sailing a sea of such profound, complex and immaculate blue that no single word can accurately describe it.
 Yet many of these images are regional and the Greek Islands offer much more with rich experiences for sailors.

 I have detailed the four main sailing areas of Greece below, including the southern Aegean, Argosaronic, Ionian and Gulf Of Corinth and northern Aegean and Evia, and I have touched on when to sail, but remember to consider the fall for those areas with long seasons.
 If you can make a last-minute booking, then look for a good long-range forecast and go for it!